Become a fishery officer

 - learning to use a service pistol and shotgun

-- 9 weeks of physically demanding enforcement exercises
+- physically demanding enforcement defensive tactics

 Check your suitability for the job.